dapr/docs/getting-started/readme.md

 To learn more, see [Dapr Concepts](../concepts/README.md).

 ## Setup the development environment
 Dapr can be run locally or in Kubernetes.
 We recommend starting with a local setup to explore the core Dapr concepts and familiarize yourself with the Dapr CLI.
-Follow these instructions to [configure Dapr locally](./environment-setup.md#prerequisites).
+Follow these instructions to [configure Dapr locally](./environment-setup.md#prerequisites) or [in Kubernetes](./environment-setup.md#installing-dapr-on-a-kubernetes-cluster).

 ## Next steps